sbrl/Minetest-WorldEditAdditions/README.md

 The width and height (if specified) refer to the dimensions of the kernel and must be odd integers and are separated by a single comma (and _no_ space).
 If the height is not specified, it defaults to the width.
 If using the `gaussian` kernel, the width and height must be identical.
 Larger kernels are slower, but produce a more smoothed effect and take more nearby nodes into account for every column.
 Defaults to a 5x5 kernel.

 The sigma value is only applicable to the `gaussian` kernel, and can be thought of as the 'smoothness' to apply.
 Greater values result in more smoothing.
-Default: 2
+Default: 2.
+See the [Gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) page on Wikipedia for some pictures showing the effect of the sigma value.

 ```
 //convolve